Childhood emotional neglect

 Growing up in a home with well-meaning but workaholic caregivers, you received love in the form of material wealth.
 You may have moved around often for the adults’ job opportunities.
 Even when your caregivers were present, it felt like they were absent emotionally, leaving you feeling abandoned and neglected.
 You were expected to have similar success to your caregivers, and this was prioritized over your emotions or spending quality time together.

-Additional examples of childhood emotional neglect:
+Additional Examples of childhood emotional neglect:

 • Lack of emotional warmth and attunement from caregivers